Darboux evaluations of algebraic Gauss hypergeometric functions: Computation of Darboux evaluations

 If the Darboux curve $D$ has genus 1, we first wish to compute a convenient Weierstrass model from the equation $\psi(X)=\varphi(z)$.
 With such a model at hand, we identify $D$ with the elliptic curve $(D,\mathcal{O})$, where $\mathcal{O}$ denotes the point at infinity.
-We intend to have the point $(x,\xi)=(0,0)$ on $D$ above $X=0$, so to allow easy power series verification of the evaluations in (\ref{icosellipta})--(\ref{icoselliptz}).
-This intention eventuates conveniently.
+We always seek to have the point $(x,\xi)=(0,0)$ on $D$ above $X=0$, so to allow easy power series verification of the evaluations in (\ref{icosellipta})--(\ref{icoselliptz}).

 The Darbox covering is given by the $X$-component of an isomorphism between the elliptic curve and the model $\psi(X)=\varphi(z)$.
 We wish to express the covering function in such a way that multiplicities of its zeroes and poles would be well visible.
-This is not a straightforward problem; it is discussed in Subsection \ref{compfuncs}.
-Pull-backs of hypergeometric equations onto elliptic curves and finding radical solutions of those pull-backs are discussed in Subsection \ref{compevals}.
-In the rest of this Subsection, we derive the four elliptic curves $E_3$, $E_4$, $E_5$, $E_6$, introduced in (\ref{darbouxc1}), (\ref{darbouxc2}), (\ref{darbouxc3}), (\ref{darbouxc4}) as Darboux curves for some icosahedral Schwartz types.
+This is not a straightforward problem; it is discussed in \S \ref{compfuncs}.
+Pull-backs of hypergeometric equations onto elliptic curves and finding radical solutions of those pull-backs are discussed in \S \ref{compevals}.
+In the rest of this subsection, we derive the four elliptic curves $C_3$, $C_4$, $C_5$, $C_6$, introduced in (\ref{darbouxc1}), (\ref{darbouxc2}), (\ref{darbouxc3}), (\ref{darbouxc4}) as Darboux curves for some icosahedral Schwarz types.